ci-lab-cz/streamd/Protein-Ligand_MD_PB(GB)SA/README.md

 - _topol_ - topol.top.
 Can be skipped.
 Default: $wdir/topol.top.
 - _index_ - index.ndx.
 Can be skipped.
 Default: $wdir/index.top
 - _LNAME_ - Ligand ID.
 Previous script (_01_complex_preparation_md.pbs_) has prepared files with fixed names, so by default it can be skipped.
 Default: UNL
+- _gromacs_version_ - GROMACS version to use.
+Can be skipped.
+Default: _GROMACS/2018.1-intel-2017c-hybrid-single-PLUMED_.

 **Output**